therealsphinx/support.balsamiq.com/content/mybalsamiq/mybandb3.md

 Here's how to export from Balsamiq Mockups 3 and import to myBalsamiq:

-1. In the desktop app, select the menu, "Project > Export to BMMLs Zip."
+1. In any Mockups 3 product, select the menu, "Project > Export to BMMLs Zip."
 2. Go to your myBalsamiq site and click the [Upload New Project link](https://docs.balsamiq.com/mybalsamiq/home/#uploading-and-downloading-projects) from your home page.
 Browse for your .zip file.

 {{% alert info %}}**Note:** Balsamiq Mockups 3 doesn't export [non-image assets](https://docs.balsamiq.com/desktop/images/#adding-non-image-assets) so if you use them you'll have to manually upload them to myBalsamiq.{{% /alert %}}